getsentry/sentry-docs/src/wizard/javascript/svelte/with-error-monitoring-and-performance.md

 ## Configure

-Initialize Sentry as early as possible in your application's lifecycle.
+Initialize Sentry as early as possible in your application's lifecycle, usually your Svelte app's entry point (`main.ts/js`):

 ```javascript
 import "./app.css";